Easy Inkscape Icon Tutorial (Vector Coronavirus)

 How would I draw a vector coronovirus icon?

-So I came up with this quick and easy way to draw a vector coronavirus using Inkscape.
+So I came up with this quick and easy Inkscape icon tutorial for drawing a vector coronavirus.

 Step 01: Draw the Spikes